joncheng-dev/creditcard-validator/README.md

 Code: numCheck(10);
 Expected Output: True;

-Test: "It will take a number of value 10 or greater, then separate the two digits into separate numbers."
+Test: "It will take a number.
+If value is 10 or greater, it will separate the two digits into separate numbers, and place into an array, and return it.
+If not, it will return the number as is."
 Code: numCheck(12);
-Expected Output: ones = 2, tens = 1;
+Expected Output: [1, 2];

 Test: "It will take numbers in an array, check to see if the values are 10 or greater, then add the individual digits together."
 Code: numCheck(array); --> [5, 12];